Sustainably Managing the North Area’s Groundwater Basin

 Key basin management activities from 2013 through mid-2016 have included:

-- Developing and implementing the SGA Groundwater Management Plan
+- Developing and implementing the SGA Groundwater Sustainability Plan

 - Implementing the Sustainable Groundwater Management Act (SGMA)